JongKI-PARK/OSTEPprac/CHAP03/README.md

 Stats: IO Busy  0 (0.00%)
 ```

-**2. Now run with these flags: ./process-run.py -l 4:100,1:0.
+**2. Now run with these flags: `./process-run.py -l 4:100,1:0`.
 These flags specify one process with 4 instructions (all to use the
 CPU), and one that simply issues an I/O and waits for it to be done.
 How long does it take to complete both processes?
 Use -c and -p
 to find out if you were right.**

+If no value is given through the -L option, the default time required for I/O is 5.

   ```
+  $ python3 process-run.py -l 4:100,1:0
   Produce a trace of what would happen when you run these processes:
   Process 0
     cpu